 Different chicken breeds have different laying patterns, leading to these huge variations in their egg production trend.

-The flock comes into egg production quickly; their egg-laying reaches the peak period and then gradually comes down to the lowest levels after a given period.
+The flock comes into egg production quickly; their egg-laying reaches the peak period and gradually decreases to the lowest levels after a given period.

 In addition to this interesting observation, you will discover that a flock’s duration to lay eggs varies as time passes.

-Every year the egg production level goes down compared to what was recorded in the previous years.
-But as the production fluctuates, the egg size increases while the shell quality goes down from time to time.
+The egg production level goes down yearly compared to what was recorded in previous years.
+But as the production fluctuates, the egg size increases while the shell quality decreases occasionally.

-To make it clear for you, look at the following variables that are more likely to affect the egg production in your flock at any given time of day across the year.
+To clarify, look at the following variables that are more likely to affect the egg production in your flock at any given time of day across the year.

 One perfect example of these breeds is White Leghorn.
-For many years, White Leghorns have been used in a number of large-scale egg production complexes.
+White Leghorns have been used in several large-scale egg production complexes for many years.

 But when these birds are kept for egg production with other home flocks, their performance is not as good as when they are raised for commercial egg production.

-Most of those people who buy eggs from small-scale egg producers prefer taking brown-shelled eggs instead of white-shelled eggs.
+Most people buying eggs from small-scale egg producers prefer brown-shelled eggs instead of white ones.

 The reason for doing so is based on the appearance of the eggs and not the nutritional value of each type of egg.

-Other breeds of layers that you might want to consider adding to your flock include Rhode Island Reds and Plymouth Rocks (which are dual-purpose breeds), Maran hens, Araucana, and Easter Eggers.
+Other layers you might want to consider adding to your flock include Rhode Island Reds and Plymouth Rocks (dual-purpose breeds), Maran hens, Araucana, and Easter Eggers.

-When choosing your flock of layers from different breeds found in commercial hatcheries, ensure that you fully understand how many eggs they lay per day, weekly, monthly, or annually.
+When choosing your flock of layers from different breeds in commercial hatcheries, ensure you fully understand how many eggs they lay daily, weekly, monthly, or annually.

 Commercial-type breeds are known to produce more eggs at their initial stages of laying eggs, but this reduces as they age.
 Some chickens stop laying eggs when they get old.

 Other breeds tend to lay throughout the year regardless of their age.
-So when making your decision on the breed you want to raise, take these two points seriously before you add one or two breeds to your existing flock of birds at home.
+So when deciding on the breed you want to raise, take these two points seriously before adding one or two breeds to your existing flock of birds at home.

-If you want to get good results among your layers, you should take pullet management seriously.
-This management encompasses areas such as artificial light exposure and nutrition, the two most important factors influencing egg production in chickens.
+This management encompasses artificial light exposure and nutrition, the two most important factors influencing chicken egg production.

-Poor nutrition means your young hens will not start laying at the right time.
-As the eggs begin forming, your birds will need more calcium in their diet.
+Poor nutrition means your young hens will not start laying properly.
+As the eggs form, your birds will need more calcium.

-Good pullet management will definitely have a positive impact on the quality and level of egg production among different breeds of layers.
+Good pullet management will positively impact the quality and level of egg production among different breeds of layers.

 Once you have this information at your fingertips, it will be easier for you to adjust the subsequent management of your new flock accordingly as you prepare them for their first egg production.

 Layers need adequate space for effective egg production.
-But the amount of space needed by each layer depends solely on the individual breed and the space available.
+But the amount of space needed by each layer depends solely on the individual breed and available space.

 A minimum of 1 ½ square feet though the most common space recommended is 2 square feet per chicken.

 You may include a few perches to your chicken coop design to help facilitate the available space.
-In this regard, your chickens will sleep on those perches during the night as a way of keeping them off the floor.
+In this regard, your chickens will sleep on those perches during the night to keep them off the floor.

-For that reason, an allowance of 2 square feet for each hen will be enough to give your birds that much-needed outdoor access.
+Therefore, an allowance of 2 square feet for each hen will be enough to give your birds much-needed outdoor access.

-This will ensure that there is maximum security lest you subject your entire flock of birds to predators both from the air and the ground.
+This will ensure maximum security lest you subject your entire flock of birds to predators from the air and the ground.

 Your birds will also need several nesting boxes.
-The number of nesting boxes will depend on how many chickens you are raising.
+The number of nesting boxes will depend on how many chickens you raise.
 One nesting box is enough for three hens.